Play3rZer0/PublicKeyVerification/README.md

-Public Key Verification For ECDSA
+Ethereum Public Key Verification For ECDSA

 This project is an example of verifying a private key to a public address.
 This makes use of the React framework, Axios, ethereum-cryptography components among others.